fortinet-fortisoar/widget-fortiai-configuration/README.md

 - **Publisher**: Fortinet

-- **Compatibility**: 7.3.1 and later
+- **Compatibility**: 7.4.3 and later

 - **Applicable**: FortiAI Solution Pack

 # Overview

-The **FortiAI Configuration** widget helps to set up LLM Integration to use and Model to be used for different mode of FortiAI.
+The **FortiAI Configuration** widget helps to set up LLM Integration and Model to be used for a different mode of the FortiAI.

 ## Next Steps